conceptualshark/coleisaac.github.io/docs/portfolio/guide-privacy-center.md

 ---

 ## Overview
 The Fides Privacy Center is a configurable webpage where users can request to access, update, or delete their data or update their consent preferences.
-Fides provides
+The Privacy Center can be modified by creating and editing a configuration file, and is then deployable alongside your Fides implementation.

 ## Create the configuration file